NCrashed/blog/posts/2016-10-22-ghcvm-minecraft-modding.markdown

 description: GHCVM (JVM backend for GHC) is now ready to be used for Minecraft moding.
 The post will tell you how to setup minimum development environment for Haskell based mod.
 ---

+[GHCVM](https://github.com/rahulmutt/ghcvm/tree/master) (JVM backend for GHC) is now ready to be used for Minecraft moding.
+The post should help you to setup a minimum development environment for a Haskell based mod.

 ## <a name="prerequisites">Prerequisites</a>

 I expect that you run a GNU/Linux system, but other systems experience shouldn't